canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

    described in the [Configure registry mirrors](
       #Container-Runtime-Option-B:-Configure-registry-mirrors) section.

-In order to load images into the private registry, you need a machine with access to both any upstream registries (e.g. `docker.io`) and the private mirror.
+In order to load images into the private registry, a machine os needed with access to both any upstream registries (e.g. `docker.io`) and the private mirror.